Point particle

-A point particle (ideal particle or point-like particle, often spelled pointlike particle) is an idealization of particles heavily used in physics.
+A point particle, ideal particle or point-like particle (often spelled pointlike particle) is an idealization of particles heavily used in physics.
 Its defining feature is that it lacks spatial extension; being dimensionless, it does not take up space.
 A point particle is an appropriate representation of any object whenever its size, shape, and structure are irrelevant in a given context.
 For example, from far enough away, any finite-size object will look and behave as a point-like object.
 Point masses and point charges, discussed below, are two common cases.
 When a point particle has an additive property, such as mass or charge, it is often represented mathematically by a Dirac delta function.
+In classical mechanics there is usually no concept of rotation of point particles about their "center".

-In quantum mechanics, the concept of a point particle is complicated by the Heisenberg uncertainty principle, because even an elementary particle, with no internal structure, occupies a nonzero volume.
-For example, the atomic orbit of an electron in the hydrogen atom occupies a volume of ~10−30 m3.
-There is nevertheless a distinction between elementary particles such as electrons or quarks, which have no known internal structure, versus composite particles such as protons, which do have internal structure: A proton is made of three quarks.
+In quantum mechanics, the concept of a point particle is complicated by the Heisenberg uncertainty principle, because even an elementary particle, with no known internal structure, occupies a nonzero volume.
+There is nevertheless a distinction between elementary particles such as electrons or quarks, which have no known internal structure, and composite particles such as protons and neutrons, whose internal structures are made up of quarks.

-Elementary particles are sometimes called "point particles" in reference to their lack of internal structure, but this is in a different sense than discussed above.
+Elementary particles are sometimes called "point particles" in reference to their lack of known internal structure, but this is in a different sense than that discussed herein.

 Point mass

 Point mass (pointlike mass) is the concept, for example in classical physics, of a physical object (typically matter) that has nonzero mass, and yet explicitly and specifically is (or is being thought of or modeled as) infinitesimal (infinitely small) in its volume or linear dimensions.

 In the theory of gravity, extended objects can behave as point-like even in their immediate vicinity.
-For example, spherical objects interacting in 3-dimensional space whose interactions are described by the Newtonian gravitation behave in such a way as if all their matter were concentrated in their centers of mass.
+For example, spherical objects interacting in 3-dimensional space whose interactions are described by the Newtonian gravitation behave, as long as they do not touch each other, in such a way as if all their matter were concentrated in their centers of mass.
 In fact, this is true for all fields described by an inverse square law.